henfee/the-littlest-jupyterhub-aliyun/README.md

 # the-littlest-jupyterhub-aliyun
-how to install the littlest jupyterhub(TLJH)  in aliyun
+how to install the littlest jupyterhub(TLJH)  on aliyun.